Thai Public Broadcasting Service: Creation of Thai PBS

 The Surayud administration formed a task force headed by Somkiat Tangkijvanich to conduct a possibility study to transform iTV into a fully public-financed television station.
 This effort resulted in the proposal of the Public Broadcasting Service Act, in which legal measures were put in place to protect the new TV station against both political and commercial influence.
-According to the PBS Act, the new public TV station, called TPBS (Thai Public Broadcasting Service), receives financial support derived from sin taxes to ensure its financial independence and to protect itself against any possible business links.
+According to the PBS Act, the new public TV station, called Thai PBS (Thai Public Broadcasting Service), receives financial support derived from sin taxes to ensure its financial independence and to protect itself against any possible business links.
 The organization is designed such that autonomy and immunity to any intervention from politicians or state power are ensured.
 The required establishment of a viewers committee would also help guarantee accountability and the quality of programs that reflects viewer preferences.

 The creation of Thai PBS was controversial, because it displaced the privately run iTV.
-The announcement that iTV was to be shut down and replaced by the commercial-free TPBS in accordance with the Public Broadcasting Service Act was made with no prior announcement.
+The announcement that iTV was to be shut down and replaced by the commercial-free Thai PBS in accordance with the Public Broadcasting Service Act was made with no prior announcement.
 Approximately 800 employees of the former TITV were uncertain of their jobs.

 All of TITV's old programming was pulled from the air and, during a two-week interim period, programming was provided by the Public Relations Department's Television of Thailand, and mainly consisted of tributes to Princess Galyani Vadhana, who had died on 2 January 2008.

 Broadcasting commences

-New programming by TPBS commenced on 1 February 2008, consisting of documentaries and children's programs, commissioned by the Public Relations Department.
+New programming by Thai PBS commenced on 1 February 2008, consisting of documentaries and children's programs, commissioned by the Public Relations Department.
 Broadcast hours were originally from 16:30 to 23:00 daily, later 11:30 to 23:00, and later 05:00 to 02:00, with five to six hours of news programs.

-Most of the production staff for TPBS has come from the ranks of former iTV/TITV crew.
+Most of the production staff for Thai PBS has come from the ranks of former iTV/TITV crew.
 The status of around 300 for iTV/TITV journalists has been uncertain. managing director of Thai PBS is Thepchai Yong, a former editor of The Nation newspaper and News Director of iTV who in 2009 was awarded a Media Leadership Award by the US-based international media development NGO Internews.